-So the big night is over, and you're officially married.
-If you're not leaving for the honeymoon right away, a postwedding brunch is a great way to wind down the festivities.
+So the big night is over and you're officially married.
+If you're not leaving for the honeymoon right away, a postwedding brunch can be a great way to wind down the festivities.
 Newlyweds can enjoy a final opportunity to thank their guests and spend a little more time with loved ones.
 Here are some tips to get you started.

-The brunch is usually for the couples' families and any wedding guests that are still in town, particularly those that traveled a great distance to get there who will especially appreciate being included.
+The brunch is usually for the couples' families and any wedding guests still in town, particularly those that traveled a great distance to get there and will especially appreciate being included.
 Feel free to also include attendants, friends, or even the family dog (depending on the location).
 Basically, anything goes.
-Of course, that depends on who's paying for it, which leads us to...
+Of course, that depends on who's paying for it, which leads us to our next point.

 Traditionally, the bride's parents pay, but it's a nice gesture (if you have the funds) to pay for it yourselves.
 Show off as gracious newlyweds by playing the perfect hosts!